“Leadership is not a position or title, it is action and example.”

 2. Prove you’re a strong leader in your professional experience

 While listing abilities like “Exceptional problem solver,” “Good at delegating,” and “Highly organized” in your resume skills section is good, it won’t be enough to sell a hiring manager on your leadership skills.

 Think of the old cliché about showing versus telling.
 It’s easy but fairly meaningless to rattle off a list of skills, claiming you possess them.
 It’s much more valuable to back up these claims with achievement-oriented bullet points describing how you’ve leveraged those skills before.

 Take a moment to think about how you’ve used your leadership skills to benefit your previous employers, and then include those details in your work experience.

 3. Prepare to back up your claims in an interview

 As you work on your resume, stick to singling out leadership skills you can back up in conversation.
 Some of the most common interview questions are about your strengths and weaknesses, your ambitions, and why you’re the perfect person for the job.

 When you apply to a leadership role or make it a point to highlight leadership skills on your resume, count on being pressed for more details on the subject in your interviews.

 Let Your Leadership Skills Shine

-If you hope to land a job that puts you in charge of employees or a team in any capacity, convincingly highlighting effective leadership skills in your cover letter and resume will be essential to your success.
-And showing these coveted skills helps you stand out from the competition – even for an entry-level or other non-leadership position.
+If you hope to land a job that puts you in charge of employees or a team in any capacity, convincingly highlighting effective leadership skills in your application is essential to your success.
+And showcasing these coveted skills (in your resume skills section or elsewhere) will help you stand out from the competition.